Boomers Getting Married Again Need to Discuss Finances Before the Wedding

 More and more Baby Boomers are searching for love, online or otherwise.
 But, as with unions at any age, Baby Boomer couples should be vigilant in discussing their finances early and often.
 Nothing portends the end of a burgeoning relationship faster than disagreements over finances.

-Baby Boomers arguing about money is the top predictor of divorce, said a 2012 study published in Family Relations journal, in which 4,500 couple were interviewed as part of the National Survey of Families and Households.
+Baby Boomers arguing about money is the top predictor of divorce, according to a 2012 study published in Family Relations Journal, in which 4,500 couples were interviewed as part of the National Survey of Families and Households.

 Making matters worse is that Baby Boomer couples don’t talk much about money before committing to each other.
 Nearly two-thirds of married couples who responded to a recent USA Today poll said they talked little or not at all before the wedding about how to combine their finances.